ThinkDataEd/student/docs/unit2/lesson5.md

     distributions from different groups when all of the distributions are unimodal (one hump).

 ###**Lesson:**
-1. Remind students that we have been using the following numerical and graphical summaries to look at data:
+1. We have been using the following numerical and graphical summaries to look at data:

     100. Measures of center – mean, median